-DivorceEZ can refer parties to economical third-party Independent Legal Advice when completing a Separation Agreement.
+DivorceEZ can refer parties to economical third-party Independent Legal Advice when completing a Separation Agreement in Alberta.

-An alternative to completing a Separation Agreement, is to complete a "Consent Matrimonial Property Order" - this is an order that is completed and signed by both parties, filed at court and once granted, becomes a court order.
+An alternative to completing a Separation Agreement, is to complete a "Consent Property Order" - this is typically an option if there are minimal finances that need to be taken care of, and it is a document that is completed and signed by both parties, filed at court and once granted, becomes a court order.

-If you have completed a legal separation agreement or consent property order, they can be incorporated into finalizing the divorce decree.
+If you have completed a legal separation agreement or consent property order, it can be incorporated into finalizing the divorce decree.

 When the parties are not fully agreeable on all matters, and are willing to amicably cooperate in coming to a resolution, then DivorceEZ can assist parties through Mediation.
-Mediation can be a very beneficial factor to completing a separation agreement or property order.
+Mediating an agreement gives parties control over important aspects of their lives and can be a very beneficial factor to completing a separation agreement or property order.

 Mediation in Calgary & Edmonton is offered by way of telephone calls, video calls, and in person meetings at our office.